© 2019 Home Box Office, Inc. All Rights Reserved.

 After the finale of its eighth and final season, “Game of Thrones,” or “GoT,” earned an impressive 32 nominations for the 2019 Emmy Awards.
 The show already won 10 awards on Sunday, September 15, during the Creative Arts Emmys and, in celebration of season eight, SIGGRAPH 2019 hosted the Production Session “For the Throne — The Making of ‘Game of Thrones’: Season 8.”
 Moderated by Zorianna Kit (Pixomondo), panelists Martin Hill (visual effects supervisor, Weta Digital), Thomas Schelesny (visual effect supervisor, Imagine Engine), Ryo Sakaguchi (CG supervisor, Scanline), and Sven Martin (visual effects supervisor, Pixomondo) shared how they used visual effects throughout the run of the show.

-To offer readers a sneak peek, we talked with Sven Martin, Thomas Schelesny, and Martin Hill, who, with five “GoT” Emmys between them, shared insight into how the show’s cutting-edge visual effects changed the way television is produced and consumed.
+To offer readers a sneak peek, we talked with Sven Martin, Thomas Schelesny, Martin Hill, and Ryo Sakaguchi, who, with five “GoT” Emmys between them, shared insight into how the show’s cutting-edge visual effects changed the way television is produced and consumed.

 SIGGRAPH: The final season of “Game of Thrones” earned a record-breaking 32 Emmy nominations.
 What was your reaction to a project your teams worked on receiving such staggering recognition?

 Sven Martin (SM): It’s a great honor to have worked on the show for such a long time — since season two!
 Seeing all the hard work from every single person from every department get recognized, not only by the audience but also by other professionals, is the greatest reward you can get.